 It's a design technique that simplifies the process of styling elements of our web page.
 Instead of creating custom CSS classes for each style, we can use pre-defined utility classes that serve specific purposes like colours, typography, spacing, and more.

-In simple terms, the utility-first approach allows us to quickly style elements by adding ready-made classes directly in our HTML code.
+In simple terms, the utility-first approach allows us to quickly style elements by adding ready-made classes directly to our HTML code.
 It's like having a set of building blocks ready to use.

 For example, you can use a class like "bg-blue-500" to set the background colour to blue or "py-4" to add 4 units of vertical padding.
 This saves us from writing lengthy CSS code for every little style change and lets us focus on applying the styles we need.